Aegizz/Tut-7-ON-Imp/README.md

  server-files/server_utilities.h contains comments about each ServerUtilities function.

+ # Queries
+ Any queries and issues can be directed to Grady at a1851704@adelaide.edu.au.

 # Current Implemented Features
 - Client <-> Server communication with multiple clients able to connect to a server
 - Server <-> Server communication with multiple clients and servers able to connect to each server